intel/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/llm/runtime/deprecated/docs/engine_profiling.md.txt

  ```shell
 ENGINE_PROFILING=1 neural_engine --batch_size=<batch_size> --iterations=10 --w=5 --seq_len=128 --config=./ir/conf.yaml --weight=./ir/model.bin
  ```
  Of course, you can also **export ENGINE_PROFILING=1** before running.
 After that, there will be a folder named engine_profliling including profiling_csv and profiling_trace under your current path.
 The profiling_csv records average latancy of each operator and the whole model.
-You can also set perf ratio to estimate perfromance improvement automatically.
+You can also set perf ratio to estimate performance improvement automatically.
 The profiling_trace records the latency of each iteration and more operate details.
 You can just load it on **chrome://tracing/** and view.
 If you want to analyze more of performance, you can deal with it as a json format file on your way.
  >**Note**: In multiple instances case, you need to tell how many instances will run, just **export INST_NUM=<inst num>**.
 And as for multiple instances, we will get profiling_<time>_<inst_count>.csv/.json of each instance.

 ## Profiling Examples